dtimmer1/Peer-to-Peer-Chat/README.md

 5. `--name` the name that this peer will go by.

 6. `--simple` if set, you will start up a simple client that only responds to `/say` and `/quit` input.
 If you don't set it, then a fancier UI will be used.
 For the fancy TUI, pressing `e` will put you into edit mode, pressing `esc` will bring you out of edit mode, typing `q` will quit, and pressing `l` or `h` will move between the two tabs.

-# Grading

-If you are able to demo, with a UI, a program that manages to propagate messages through the system, you will earn *70 points*.

-If you are able to demo a peer that propagates messages through the system _and displays `Whisper` messages destined for the peer_, you will earn *10 points*.

-Implementing the `Whisper` and `Deliver` commands (see the docs), will earn *30 points*.

-Implementing an `Extension` command will earn *30 points*.

-There are several places in the code noted with "points available."
-If you would like to try addressing one of those, let me know and we'll determine how many points it will be worth.

-There are also points available for doing something cool in general (there are a *lot* of opportunities here with the TUI in particular.)

-I made an effort with documentation, but it is not as good as it could be.
-Thus, there are points available for improving the documentation (talk to me about it before hand).

-There are also many places where the code is messier than it should be, or where there might improvements possible via refactoring, etc.
-The `fancy_tui` code in particular is nasty.
-Again, points available but please talk to me first.

 # Post-Mortem